Updated July 6, 2026

 Any employer with 1+ employees should review coverage right away, especially businesses in mining, healthcare, accommodation and food services, and retail trade because those sectors are major parts of Wyoming’s economy.

-The state data lists sole proprietors and partners as exemptions, so they are not required in the same way as employers with employees.
+Sole proprietors and partners are listed as exemptions, so they are not required in the same way as employers with employees.
 Whether they choose to include themselves can vary by structure and carrier.

 Use correct class codes, keep payroll records accurate, maintain a safety program, manage claims quickly, support return-to-work plans, and compare quotes from multiple carriers in Wyoming’s competitive market.